SprLau/front-end-tutorial/README.md

 ![19](img/19.png)

 So, CSS really is a powerful tool especially when we have **static** styles for each element.
 Using external CSSes to define the style is also industrially-expected, so get used to it.
+Now that this is only a **first glance** of CSS, we will learn more thoroughly about it when we finish HTML.